dethcrypto/TypeChain/README.md

 ### Web3-1.0.0

-Generates typings for contracts compatible with latest Web3.js version.
+Generates typings for contracts compatible with latest stable Web3.js version.
 Typings for library itself are now part of `Web3 1.0.0` library so nothing additional is needed.
 For now it needs explicit cast as shown [here](https://github.com/krzkaczor/TypeChain/pull/88/files#diff-540a9b8840419be93ddb8d4b53325637R8), this will be fixed after improving official typings.

+### Web3-2.0.0

+Generates typings for contracts compatible with (unstable) Web3.js 2.x.x version.
+Typings for library itself are now part of `Web3 2.0.0` library so nothing additional is needed.
+[Usage example](https://github.com/ethereum-ts/TypeChain/blob/master/test/integration/targets/web3-v2/DumbContract.spec.web3.ts#L12).

 ### Your own target